 The demands for grants of Ministry of Defence are of two types:

-1. Civil Estimates of Ministry of Defence – This is for Ministry of Defence Secretariat (the IAS babus sitting in the Raksha Mantralay @ South Block ), Defence Accounts Dept, Coast Guard Org., Military Canteen Stores Dept., Pensions to Ex-Servicemen etc.
+1. Civil Estimates of Ministry of Defence – This is for Ministry of Defence Secretariat (the IAS babus sitting in the Raksha Mantralay @ South Block :P), Defence Accounts Dept, Coast Guard Org., Military Canteen Stores Dept., Pensions to Ex-Servicemen etc.

 [Note: This also includes the operating expenses (OPEX) for Indian Coast Guard Services]